chbhargava/Java-IoT-Challenge/README.md

 The goal of this project is to:

 - Train the RasPi Visitor Detector with known
-  - Generate the images of the known persons
+  - Capture the images of the known persons
   - Detect the faces from the images.
   - Process all the faces and store them.